brunerd/clui/README.md

   Get every character in Emoji category and output in RTF to a file clui -Or -C Emoji > Emoji.rtf

+  All characters in Emoji category with discrete info fields in Spanish to a CSV to a file clui -D -l es -C Emoji > Emoji-es.csv

   Search descriptions for substring "family" and expand multi-code point ZWJ sequences clui -X -Sd "family"